- 10 minutes to read

 Batches

-The batches element has three children:
+The batches element contains three children:

 guid

-You can also review the following article
+You can also review the following article.

 returnResponseMessageOnExceptions